xayvong/AvaloniaMusicStoreFSharp/README.md

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/20440a4e-f232-41c5-94dd-59bc92a3b421)

-And then we set the rest of the Save functions
+And then we set the rest of the Save functions.

 ![image](https://github.com/xayvong/AvaloniaMusicStoreFSharp/assets/89797311/30ae0a9d-34d6-40d3-ac6e-9467bbec1ba1)